-- A. Assignment of MLT students to clinical sites and notifications of clinical sites of Practicum assignments. - B. Receiving student evaluations and attendance records from clinical sites. - C. Assignment of grades to students for clinical sites by use of evaluation and attendance records from clinical site instructors. - D. Keeping communications open with clinical sites and students. - E. Visiting each clinical site at least once during each Practicum.
+- A. Assignment of MLT students to clinical sites and notifications of clinical sites of Practicum assignments. - B. Receiving student evaluations and attendance records from clinical sites. - C. Assignment of grades to students for clinical sites by use of evaluation and attendance records from clinical site instructors. - D. Keeping communications open with clinical sites and students. - E. Visiting each clinical site at least once annually.
+The program director may make additional visits at any time.
+Clinical site supervisors and/or students may request additional visits by the program director.